 Should You Hold or Open Your Brunello di Montalcino?

 Since the common wisdom is that Brunello di Montalcino wines should be cellared for at least ten years, it’s easy to assume that all vintages come of age at the same pace.
 Of course, that’s not true across the board.
 Years like 2010 produced ideal weather conditions that nurtured Brunello’s Sangiovese grapes so lovingly that you may want to hold that vintage until 2035.
+Likewise, 2016 Brunello di Montalcino showed all the signs of a higher aging potential.
 On the other hand, 2014—a year with a climate that was tougher on almost every estate’s vines—produced wine that in many cases is drinking well now.
 Below you’ll find a list of Brunello vintages going back about 25 years and advice on whether you should continue holding them or consider opening them.

 - Hold years 2016, 2015, 2013, 2010, 2009, and 1999.
 These vintages are considered “tannic, youthful, or slow to mature” by Robert Parker of Wine Advocate.
 He recommends holding each of these vintages for several years longer.
 You won’t want to open the 2015 Renieri Brunello di Montalcino, for instance, until at least 2025.